mtumilowicz/zio2-fiber-workshop/README.txt

      def fork: URIO[R, Fiber[E, A]]
    }
    ```
+* ZIO fibers provide the join method to wait for the termination of a fiber:
+    ```
+    trait Fiber[+E, +A] {
+      def join: IO[E, A]
+    }
+    ```
+    * Through the join method, we can wait for the result of concurrent computation and eventually use it
+* Interrupting a FiberPermalink
+    * Why should we interrupt a fiber?
+The main reason is that some action external to the fiber execution turns the fiber useless.
+    * So, to not waste system resources, it’s better to interrupt the fiber.
+    ```
+    trait Fiber[+E, +A] {
+      def interrupt: UIO[Exit[E, A]]
+    }
+    ```
+    * If the fiber already succeeded with its value when interrupted, then ZIO returns an instance of Exit.Success[A], an Exit.Failure[Cause.Interrupt] otherwise
+    * Unlike interrupting a thread, interrupting a fiber is an easy operation.
+In fact, the creation of a new Fiber is very lightweight.
+It doesn’t require the creation of complex structures in memory, as for threads.
+Interrupting a fiber simply tells the Executor that the fiber must not be scheduled anymore.
+* Finally, unlike threads, we can attach finalizers to a fiber.
+    * A finalizer will close all the resources used by the effect.
+    * The ZIO library guarantees that if an effect begins execution, its finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.
+* Last but not least, we can declare a fiber as uninterruptible.
+As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.
+* So Fibers are data types for expressing concurrent computations.
+Fibers are loosely related to threads – a single Fiber can be executed on multiple threads by shifting between them – all with full resource safety!
 * Cats Effect and ZIO both rely on fibers
 * in ZIO world, Fiber is the closest analogy to Future
   * if we see fiber it is probably doing something or already evaluated